AlexCul/ThirdProjectBackend/README.md

-Here are presented all of the microservices we need for our project.
+Here are presented all of the microservices we need for our backend.